4est-is-Forrest/square-iron/content/docs/General Context/_index.md

 Requests Sessions and Pip requests, by themselves, are unable to negotiate authentication with the environment's NTLM proxy, thus they fail.

-The software, [CNTLM](http://cntlm.sourceforge.net/), offered a method to address this by acting as an intermediary proxy that handled the authentication.
+**CNTLM:** The software, [CNTLM](http://cntlm.sourceforge.net/), offered a method to address this by acting as an intermediary proxy that handled the authentication.
 So long as the configured user credentials for CNTLM were kept up to date, Pip and Requests could be pointed at it and reliably reach their destinations.

-Thankfully, I found a permanent solution utilizing [Px-Proxy](https://github.com/genotrance/px "Px-Proxy") in executable form as a Windows Service (start up).
-Utilizing PX's white list configuration, I gained the capability to use Pip and Requests without constant maintenance of a different service (CNTLM) on individual machines.
+**Px-Proxy**: While CNTLM was an effective solution, I opted to utilize [Px-Proxy](https://github.com/genotrance/px "Px-Proxy") instead because of its capability to use the current user's credentials without configuration.
+With help of the author's '.bat' file in Px-Proxy's repo, I created an executable out of the Python code and made it a Windows Startup Service

 #### _ServiceNow JSON Web Service_